esy/esy/README.md

 Cached environment computations (for commands such as `esy cmd`) are stored in `./node_modules/.cache/_esy/bin/command-env`

+A convenience executable that runs arbitrary commands within the `command-env` is stored at `./node_modules/.cache/_esy/bin/command-exec`.

 Support for "ejecting" a build is computed and stored in `./node_modules/.cache/_esy/build-eject`.